Skip to content

 All posts

-AI for independent UK artists — the 8-week release-to-gigs playbookReleases that don’t book gigs are vanity.
+AI for independent UK artists: the 8-week release-to-gigs playbookReleases that don’t book gigs are vanity.
 The 8-week AI workflow that turns one single into 12 UK venue and festival pitches, with the city-by-city matrix nobody else publishes.
 Field-tested.
 Annual refresh.

-TL;DR — a release is only useful if it creates bookable demand
+TL;DR: a release is only useful if it creates bookable demand

 The DIY release advice on the internet treats the release as the goal.
 For a UK gigging artist, the release is ammunition.
 The number that matters isn’t Day-One streams; it’s how many UK venue and festival pitches your release earns you a serious reply on.
 This post is the 8-week AI playbook for using a single release to land 10-15 UK gigs in the 90 days after release week.
-The differentiator is the release-to-gigs matrix — one row per target city, with listener signal, fan signal, venue fit, realistic ask, fee floor, pitch angle and follow-up date.
+The differentiator is the release-to-gigs matrix: one row per target city, with listener signal, fan signal, venue fit, realistic ask, fee floor, pitch angle and follow-up date.
 Build it once, run it for every release.
 Cost: £20/month.
-Time: ~6 hrs across 8 weeks (most of it the week of release).
+Time: around 6 hrs across 8 weeks (most of it the week of release).
 The trap: spending eight weeks polishing a release pack and zero weeks pitching it.

 Have you done the upstream work?
-Read AI for music data analysis first — it tells you which UK cities are worth the retention and pitching effort.
+Read AI for music data analysis first.
+It tells you which UK cities are worth the retention and pitching effort.
 Then come back here for what to do with them.

 The framing nobody else uses